saturnlighting/literature-review/README.md

 the relationship between road lighting and cycling uptake and identifies existing gaps in research and knowledge.
-To the best of our knowledge, no papers had looked at this association and gaps in the literature before. <Limitations>Nevertheless, the paper has several limitations.
+To the best of our knowledge, no papers had looked at this association and gaps in the literature before. <Limitations>Nevertheless, the paper has several limitations:

+- The method used for this review (using two search databases and the snowball technique) tries to guarantee a wide coverage.
+However, we are aware that some studies not included in the selected search databased, nor in the references of the papers found, or included in the search databased but not found when filtering by title, abstract, and keywords have not been reviewed.

-Although we used a hybrid systematic and snowballing search method to avoid missing existing studies, we could have been more strict by using more than one electronic database.
-We do not include and analyse the controls used in each of the studies.
+- We do not include and analyse the controls used in each of the studies.

 # Conclusions